 Products to buy from Amazon

-Most pharmacies or travel clinics should stock at least one of the below mentioned repellent products, but if not you can buy them from the specific online stores that we mention below directly or from Amazon who may have better pricing.
+Most pharmacies or travel clinics should stock at least one of the below mentioned repellent products, but if not you can buy them from the specific online stores that we mention below directly or from Amazon who may have better pricing and faster delivery.
 You will also be able to buy products in Africa, but to prevent spending hours of your precious trip searching in the shops, we recommend that you buy at least one bottle before you leave.

 Which mosquito repellent to buy?